alidehkhodaei/notification-example/README.md

-# Send Notification Example
+# Simple example of sending a notification

-Send Notification from one user to another using Firebase
+Send a notification from one user to another using Firebase.

 ## Screenshots